Arrowyz01/csv2logseq_block/README.md

 # csv2logseq_block
+Hello everone, I like notion database that can create from csv, I also like logseq.
+But I don't like that notion put my data online.
+So I try to do something with my basic python knowledge to make a "notion-like table database" in logseq.
+Feel free to try.

-Python script that can read csv file and output a markdown file containing logseq block and block properties (from csv data), and a basic query script to generate a table query (like the format in csv file).
+This is a Python script that can read csv file and output a markdown file containing logseq block and block properties (from csv data), and a basic query script to generate a table query (like the format in csv file).
 The goal is to simulate notion table database in logseq.

 # What you need to prepare
 - python3 and its path